 Table of Contents

 Digital transformation is the process of transforming systems and strategies within a business through digital means.
-While this concept is not new, the fashion industry has broadened its digital transformation as a response to Covid-19, which forced industry players to find new solutions to new problems.
+The fashion industry has broadened its digital transformation to accommodate new and longstanding challenges.

-Social media has occupied a highly influential role in fashion in the last 10 years, and it has become even more powerful over the past year largely as a result of the pandemic: increased time spent online and the closing of physical spaces and events has driven many online.
+Social media has occupied a highly influential role in fashion in the last 10 years, and it has become even more powerful over the past year.
 Consumer values are shifting, and brands must adapt to cater to their customers.

-With the growing success of e-commerce, physical stores are looking to create a customer experience that relates more to online shopping.
+Physical stores are looking to create an experience that relates more to online.
 Personalization and digitalization have become necessities for consumers, and they don’t want to sacrifice their experience while shopping in person.
-The solution is omnichannel, in-store shopping, integrating features in-store such as QR codes, loyalty apps, smart fitting rooms, and more.

 The fashion industry is in the age of digital transformation, as more and more digital innovations are becoming available to fashion companies.
 Changes in consumer demands, market behavior, and technology are responsible for the industry’s necessity to adapt.
 Social media, online and in-store shopping, and resell are growing arenas in which fashion brands must listen to their customers, and respond with digital solutions and new mentalities.
 Supply and value chains grow more complex each year, but technological innovations are stepping in to create an industry that is more efficient, human, and sustainable.

-Digital transformation is best defined as the process of transforming systems and strategies within a business through digital means.
+Definition: Digital transformation is the process of transforming systems and strategies within a business through digital means.